SJTU-ViSYS/Ground-Fusion/README.md

 rosbag play office3.bag
 ~~~

-> [!TIP]
-> The dense mapping node may consume computing resources, affecting the real-time performance of the entire system.
+> ⚠️ Mapping node is resource-intensive, affecting the real-time performance of the entire system.
 So it's suggested that do not run this node unless necessary.
 We are working on optimizing the mapping node currently